Multiscale method for image denoising using nonlinear diffusion process: local denoising and spectral multiscale basis functions: Conclusion

 \section{Conclusion}

 We considered a time-dependent nonlinear diffusion equation with application to the image-denoising process.
 In this approach, the noised image is given as the initial condition for the time-dependent problem, and time iterations with a nonlinear diffusion operation are performed to produce a denoised image at the final time.
-The traditional approximation scheme was constructed for a given image resolution using a finite volume approximation and implicit time stepping with a linearization from the previous time layer.
-In order to construct a computationally efficient and accurate algorithm, we proposed a novel multiresolution approach based on the Generalized Multiscale Finite Element Method.
-In the proposed multiscale method, we construct basis functions for a coarse image resolution based on solving spectral problems in each local domain of basis support.
-In the basis construction, we showed that the original noised image can lead to poor approximation properties that lead to the introduction of local denoising to preprocess the given local image and produce good coefficients for spectral decomposition.
-The resulting spectral multiscale basis functions were used to construct an accurate projection operator and perform a denoising process with fewer iterations.
+The traditional approximation scheme was constructed for a given image resolution using a finite volume approximation with explicit and implicit time stepping and a linearization from the previous time layer.
+In order to construct a computationally efficient and accurate algorithm, we proposed a novel multiresolution approach based on the Multiscale Finite Element Method.
+In the proposed multiscale method, we construct basis functions for a coarse image resolution based on solving local problems in each local domain of basis support.
+In the basis construction, we showed that the original noised image can lead to poor approximation properties that lead to the introduction of local denoising to preprocess the given local image and produce good coefficients for basis construction.
+The resulting multiscale basis functions were used to construct an accurate projection operator and perform a denoising process with fewer iterations.
 The presented numerical results show the applicability of the multiscale method for the image-denoising process.
-We considered five color images with varying noise and performed image denoising using the proposed multiscale technique.
+We considered classic and high-resolution image datasets, applied varying noise, and performed image denoising using the proposed techniques.
 We showed that the method accurately approximates high-resolution images, efficiently reduces a denoised image in fewer number of iteration, and performs faster calculations within reduced resolution.
 In future works, we will consider the construction of a hybrid framework for PDE-based image denoising by incorporating machine learning techniques for the fast construction of a coarse-scale model.
 Optimization techniques should be also incorporated for parameter tuning for better noise removal.
 Moreover, we will extend multiscale techniques to fourth-order PDEs that give better edge preservation properties.